paperless-ngx/paperless-ngx/docs/api.rst

 The endpoint supports the following optional form fields:

 *   ``title``: Specify a title that the consumer should use for the document.
-*   ``correspondent``: Specify a correspondent that the consumer should use for the document.
+*   ``correspondent``: Specify the ID of a correspondent that the consumer should use for the document.
-    Case sensitive.
-If the specified correspondent does not exist, it will be created with this name and default settings.
 *   ``document_type``: Similar to correspondent.
 *   ``tags``: Similar to correspondent.
 Specify this multiple times to have multiple tags added to the document.